top of page

 Every journey begins with putting your boots on.

-There is always a moment before the visible work begins.
+There is always this moment before the visible work begins.

 Before the decision that shifts something.